Eating raw garlic and onions daily is a great way to lower your breast and colon cancer risk!

 And this was even after taking into consideration various confounding factors such as age, education, family history, BMI, menopausal status, smoking, etc.

 Over half the women in this study reported consuming sofrito once or more per day.
-And those women had a 67 percent decrease in risk in breast cancer compared to those who reported never consuming sofrito.
+And those women had a 67 % decrease in risk of breast cancer compared to those who reported never consuming sofrito.
 Wow!

 As I said before, sofrito is a condiment often used to flavor rice, beans and stews.
 And it is now officially my #1 Anti-cancer Condiment.

 Study #2: Allium Vegetables Reduce Colon Cancer Risk